Marguerite Young: Education

 Young studied at Butler University in Indianapolis, receiving a BA in French and English.
 She then attended the University of Chicago, auditing Thornton Wilder's writing class at his invitation.
 She also attended the University of Iowa.

-In 1936, she earned her MA in Elizabethan and Jacobean Literature.
-She wrote her master's thesis on Euphues: The Anatomy of Wit by John Lyly (1578).
+In 1936, she earned her MA in the literature of the Elizabethan and Jacobean period.
+She wrote her master's thesis on Euphues: The Anatomy of Wit (1578) and Euphues and his England (1580) by John Lyly, which influenced her attitude towards nature, "using birds and beasts for their symbolic value, their value as icons, as a way of saying things about people."

 While attending the University of Chicago, Young had a part-time position reading Shakespeare to Minna K. Weissenbach.
 A patron of Edna St. Vincent Millay, Weissenbach was sometimes known as "the opium lady of Hyde Park" and she became the inspiration for the Opium Lady in Young's Miss MacIntosh, My Darling.
 Drug-based flights of fantasy were to make their way into the novel.

 Later, Young received a Ph.D. in philosophy and English from the University of Iowa, where she taught at the prestigious Iowa Writers' Workshop.